 \subsubsection{Results}

-Table \ref{tab:emp2.restrictiveness} reports restrictiveness for the multinomial choice models under three eligible sets.
+In Panel A of Table~\ref{tab:emp_restrictiveness_completeness}, the ``No Endogeneity'' columns report restrictiveness for the multinomial choice models under three eligible sets.
 When both the mean and the individual heterogeneity are modeled nonparametrically (NP Both), all three models remain restrictive, with MNL the most restrictive (0.154) and NL and MXL very similar and less restrictive (0.113 and 0.112).
 Although mixed logit is theoretically the most flexible, the parametric structure imposed in empirical implementations makes NL and MXL exhibit very similar restrictiveness in our application.
 Our results also show that the restrictiveness of these models is driven almost entirely by the mean utility component.
 When the eligible set permits a nonparametric mean utility but keeps individual heterogeneity parametric (NP Mean), restrictiveness is essentially the same as when the eligible set allows both components to be nonparametric (NP Both), and the ranking across models is unchanged.
 In contrast, when the eligible set keeps the mean utility parametric but allows nonparametric heterogeneity (NP Individual), restrictiveness is near zero for all models, with MXL being the least restrictive.
 In the ``NP Individual" eligible set, flexibility enters only through individual-specific terms and is largely integrated out when forming market shares; as a result, the eligible set is not materially expanded relative to parametric mixed logit.
 By contrast, allowing a nonparametric mean utility relaxes the functional form of the common utility component and effectively enlarges the eligible set beyond the parametric specification.

-Table \ref{tab:emp2.completeness} reports completeness measures, which quantify the fraction of predictable variation in market shares captured by each model relative to a flexible statistical benchmark.\footnote{In this setting, a fully nonparametric estimation approach will perfectly fit the observed shares.} Using the squared prediction error of market shares as the loss function, we find that models exhibit nearly identical completeness when applied to the cereal data, indicating that the additional parameters in NL and MXL models do not provide meaningful additional predictive power for this dataset.
+In Panel B of Table~\ref{tab:emp_restrictiveness_completeness}, the ``No Endogeneity'' columns report completeness measures, which quantify the fraction of predictable variation in market shares captured by each model relative to a flexible statistical benchmark.\footnote{In this setting, a fully nonparametric estimation approach will perfectly fit the observed shares.} Using the squared prediction error of market shares as the loss function, we find that models exhibit nearly identical completeness when applied to the cereal data, indicating that the additional parameters in NL and MXL models do not provide meaningful additional predictive power for this dataset.